baudrly/hicstuff/README.md

 ### Connecting the modules

 All the steps described here are handled automatically when running the `hicstuff pipeline`.
-But if you want to connect the different modules manually, the intermediary input and output files must be processed using light bash scripting.
+But if you want to connect the different modules manually, the intermediate input and output files must be processed using light bash scripting.

 #### Extracting contacts from the alignment
 The output from iteralign is a SAM file.
 In order to retrieve Hi-C pairs, you need to run iteralign separately on the two fastq files and process the resulting alignment files processed as follows using bedtools and some bash commands.